-Overview This subsection describes how IDL operations are mapped to COBOL.
-The code samples are based on the bank interface in the "IDL example" on page 107.
-IDL-to-COBOL Mapping for Operations An IDL operation maps to a number of statements in COBOL, as follows: A 01 group level is created for each operation.
+This subsection describes how IDL operations are mapped to COBOL.
+The code samples are based on the bank interface in the "IDL example" on page 89.
+Overview Operations 1 An IDL operation maps to a number of statements in COBOL, as follows: A 01 group level is created for each operation.
 This group level is defined in the bank copybook and contains a list of the parameters and the return type of the operation.
 If the parameters or the return type are of a dynamic type (for example, sequences, unbounded strings, or anys), no storage is assigned to them.
 The 01 group level is always suffixed by -ARGS (that is, BANK-FIND-ACCOUNT-ARGS).
-2. A 01 level is created for each operation, with a PICTURE clause that contains a size that can hold the largest operation name length plus one, which is, for the preceding IDL: COBOL 01 BANK-OPERATION PICTURE X(37).
+A 01 level is created for each operation, with a PICTURE clause that contains a size that can hold the largest operation name length plus one, which is, for the preceding IDL: COBOL 01 BANK-OPERATION PICTURE x(37).
 The extra space is added because the operation name must be terminated by a space when it is passed to the COBOL runtime by ORBEXEC.
 A level 88 item is also created as follows for each operation, with a value clause that contains the string literal representing the operation name.
-For the find_account, create_account, and shutdown_bank generated: COBOL 88 BANK-FIND-ACCOUNT VALUE "find_account:IDL:BankDemo/Bank:1.0".
-88 BANK-CREATE-ACCOUNT VALUE "create_account:IDL:BankDemo/Bank:1.0".
+For the find_account, create_account, and shutdown_bank operations in the bank interface the following level 88 items are generated: 88 BANK-CREATE-ACCOUNT VALUE "create_account:IDL:BankDemo/Bank:1.0".
 88 BANK-SHUTDOWN-BANK VALUE "shutdown_bank:IDL:BankDemo/Bank:1.0".